-And they have taken action through a gift in a will, trust or other estate plans to support and sustain ADL for generations to come.
-Meet some of these extraordinary champions of the fight against hate.
+These generous supporters took action by making a gift in a will, trust or other estate plans to sustain ADL for generations to come.
+Meet some of these extraordinary champions of ADL.

 Making the World Safer:

 The Moss Family’s multi-generational leadership and generosity to ADL is exemplary.
 For George (z”l) and Ruth (z”l) Moss, fighting antisemitism and hate was a lifelong commitment.
 They first dedicated themselves to raising funds locally for ADL before becoming involved nationally.
 In true egalitarian style, they each served on the National Commission, the National Executive Committee and as National Officers.
 George Moss was also an officer and Trustee of the ADL foundation.